-inTEST designs and manufactures interface solutions and temperature management products used by semiconductor manufacturers in the testing of integrated circuits. inTEST provides high performance manipulator, docking hardware, tester interface and temperature management products that are designed to enable semiconductor manufacturers to develop efficient IC test procedures.
+inTEST provides high performance manipulator, docking hardware, tester interface and temperature management products that are designed to enable semiconductor manufacturers to develop efficient IC test procedures.

 This photo shows an automated test system with an in2(R) universal manipulator holding a test head above a wafer prober with docking hardware and a tester interface.